-During the Early Middle Ages, a lot of small princes and dukes ruled Poland.
+During the Early Middle Ages, a lot of small princes and dukes ruled the place where Poland is now.
 None of them had very much power.
 Most of the people who lived in Poland were Slavs, but each little group of Slavs had its own leader.
 During the 800s AD, the Slavs had been busy fighting off the Holy Roman Emperors, but after 924 there weren’t any Holy Roman Emperors and Poland was pretty much on its own.

 Then in 962 AD, Otto I became the new Holy Roman Emperor.
 He started to expand his empire by attacking his eastern neighbors.
 Duke Mieszko, a Slavic leader, decided he’d better make all of Poland into one country that could defend itself against Otto’s armies.
 To keep Otto from making his attack a religious crusade, Duke Mieszko converting himself and his people to Christianity in 966 AD.
 Duke Mieszko lived a long time.
 By the time he died in 992, he had made Poland one of the strongest countries in Europe.
 And he had made a peace treaty with Otto’s daughter-in-law, the Empress Theophano.

 When Mieszko died, his son Boleslaw became the first king of Poland.
 Boleslaw was a strong ruler and general like his father, and he also ruled a long time.
 By the time King Boleslaw died he had conquered a large empire.
 Under Boleslaw, Poland extended all the way to Kiev in the east and nearly to Berlin in the west.
 Boleslaw named his country after his own people, the Polans.
 Even though Boleslaw was a Christian like his father, he married four women at the same time.
 Boleslaw died in 1025 AD, when he was about sixty years old.

 Mieszko II loses land